 Tip: Riding the technical trails here is more tiring physically and mentally than you think.
 Be prepared to clock lower mileage than you usually do.

 North Shore trails feature lots of roots, rocks, woodwork and chunky turns.
 Spend a morning on the lower trails of Mt Fromme (such as Roadside Attraction, Griffen, King of the Shore and Bobsled) to get a feel for riding them before heading higher up the mountain to access the steeper trails.
 The trails on the lower mountain will give you many opportunities to practice your bike handling on low-consequence sections and features.
 They are also easy to loop with the main access road on Fromme and make for a good warm-up.

 Tip: Mt Fromme is a great starter mountain because of how easy it is to navigate.
 Mt Seymour can get a little more confusing.
-Do consider investing in the apps on Trailmapps to help you with navigation.
+Do consider using an app like Trailforks to help you with navigation.
 Alternatively, hire a guide from Endless Biking and maybe even get a shuttle up Mt Seymour!

 Step 3: Beware the Local